ParnianJR/Pacman_Phase2/README.md

 # second_Phase
-This is the second faze of the pacman project(human player)
+This is the second phase of the pacman project(human player)